Emery-S/Kickstarter_Analysis/README.md

     Theater productions were more successful when launched in May and June.
 Campaigns launched in November and December did not do as well, with december having a near equal number of successes and failures.

 ### Analysis of Outcomes Based on Goals
-    The most successes were achieved between the range $35,000 and $44,999.
-Starting at $15,000, any goal amount above or below the aformentioned range resulted in more failures
+   Goal amounts below $15,000 resulted in more success, but the higher the value the less the success until $15,000.
+The most successes were achieved between the range $35,000 and $44,999, any other goal value not mentioned resulted in more failures.

 ### Challenges and Difficulties Encountered
     It was challenging correcting the minor errors made as they were harder to spot, for example the blanks in my pivot table took a second to correct.
 Typing out the COUNTIFS was very time consuming so it was difficult to do it all without an error.
-The more data points there is to analye the more difficult it becomes to prevent errors.
+The more data points there are to analye the more difficult it becomes to prevent errors.

 ## Results